 Is Cinque Terre Worth Visiting?
 (Short answer)

-And although it can get fairly crowded during peak season, it remains a tremendously popular destination for a reason.
+Although the region can get fairly crowded during peak season, it remains a tremendously popular destination for a very good reason.

 Reasons why you should visit Cinque Terre, Italy